Documenting#

 Deploy documentation#

-To deploy both development and stable documentation in an automated way, add the doc-deploy-dev and doc-deploy-stable jobs:
+To automatically deploy both development and stable documentation, add the

 env: